mlcsec/Graphpython/README.md

 ### Spoof-OWAEmailMessage

 Send emails using a compromised user's Outlook mail box.
-The --id parameter can be used to send emails as other uses within the organistion.
+The --id parameter can be used to send emails as other users within the organistion.

 > Mail.Send permission REQUIRED for --id spoofing